mat1th/Interactive-map/readme.md

 kit:cssnext       | 1.0.2   | Transpile CSS4 to CSS3

-## change data
+## Change data
-In the file public/data/url.json you can find all te urls we are using to get the data.
+In the file [public/data/url.json](https://github.com/matth96/Interactive-map/blob/master/public/data/url.json) you can find all te urls we are using to get the data.

 - RawData is the data from the trashes
 - mapQuest is used to convert the street adresses to gps locations
 - flickrGetPlaceId is the request url to the flickr API to get all photo's of a place id